Carol Es: Shrapnel in the San Fernando Valley

 “You’ll find yourself rooting for Carol Es all the way through this hair-raising account of a brutally dysfunctional childhood, a bewildering adolescence of sex, drugs and rock’n’roll, and an early adulthood oppressed by the manipulative wiles and practices of the so-called “church” of Scientology.
 You’ll be rooting for her because, despite all the evils that befall her, she remains herself—perhaps curiously—an innocent.
 More than that, you’ll be rooting for her because you know that she’s a survivor: she’s writing this book, after all.
 And because she has the admirable pluck of a survivor.
 And you’ll be rooting for her because, with her unsparing, caustic sense of the absurdity of it all, she manages to make her journey so thoroughly compelling.
 (I was about to say “entertaining” but that’s the wrong word.
 No one is entertained by such a nightmare.
 Her writing is entertaining, not the story that she tells).
 Victims are hard to sympathize with when they’re sorry for themselves.
 Not the case with Carol.
 If she errs anywhere, it’s with self-blame rather than self-pity; but even that she does with bemused, self-deprecating humor.
 Oh, and Carol’s wry take on the events of her life is reflected not only in her pithy writing, but also in the dozens of drawings that appear on many of the pages of her book.
 Known chiefly as a visual artist, Carol makes drawings that divert and compensate for all the horror with their innocence and whimsy.
 “Shrapnel” is a rewarding—and yes, damnit—an entertaining read!”

--Peter Clothier, Author of The Pilgrim’s Staff
+-Peter Clothier, Art Critic and Author of The Pilgrim’s Staff